shtef21/cpp_nano/README.md

 # cpp_nano
-A console text editor written in C++
+A work in progress console text editor written in C++.